Brie Larson taken aback by Johnny Depp question at Cannes Film Festival

 Brie Larson was left stunned after being singled out by a member of the press to share her thoughts on Johnny Depp’s film controversially opening the Cannes Film Festival.

-During a Tuesday (16 May) press conference with the festival’s jury, juror Larson was asked how she “felt about Depp’s film opening the festival” and if she planned on seeing it.
+During a Tuesday (16 May) press conference with the festival’s jury, juror Larson was asked how she “felt about Depp’s film [Jeanne du Barry] opening the festival” and if she planned on seeing it.

 Taken aback, the Marvel actor responded: “You’re asking me that?
 I’m sorry, I don’t understand the correlation or why me specifically.”